Two ways to get rid of OCD patterns today

 (Don’t tell me you haven’t had a thought like this ever in your life.)

 It is so common that I don’t even think of these as pathological.
-It’s the meaning we make around these dark thoughts that is the problem.
+The meaning we make around these dark thoughts is the problem.

 Recently, I have been picturing myself with bloody fingers.
 My dark fantasies are about accidentally putting my hands in a blender or cutting them with the garden sheers, or the garbage disposal.
 I don’t mean fantasies as in I desire this, I am using the term to describe like a daydream state.
 I don’t conjure these in my consciousness, just notice them.